stack-of-tasks/pinocchio/doc/Overview.md

 This time, we must specify that URDFDOM is needed, as the model will be parsed from URDF.

-\code g++ -I /path/to/eigen  -I  /path/to/pinocchio/include -L /path/to/pinocchio/lib -DURDFDOM_TYPEDEF_SHARED_PTR -DWITH_URDFDOM  ../examples/overview-urdf.cpp  -lpinocchio -o overview-urdf \endcode
+\code g++ -I /path/to/eigen -I /path/to/pinocchio/include/ -L /path/to/pinocchio/lib/ -DURDFDOM_TYPEDEF_SHARED_PTR -DWITH_URDFDOM overview-urdf.cpp -lpinocchio -o overview-urdf \endcode

 The program typically runs with a UR5 URDF description, that can be found for example in this repository https://github.com/humanoid-path-planner/ur_description

-Launch the program from the directory containing the ur5.urdf file
+Now you can launch the program:
-\code cd /path/to/ur5.urdf && ./overview-urdf \endcode
+\code ./overview-urdf /path/to/ur5.urdf \endcode

 In Python, just run it:

-\code python overview-urdf \endcode
+\code python overview-urdf.py /path/to/ur5.urdf \endcode

 \subsection OverviewComplexExplain Explaination of the program